 I’m rebuilding a Les Paul Gold top copy (Custom77 French Builder) as a first guitar rebuilding project.

 I bought the wood part and took off all the electronic parts to start from scratch, with just the basics.

 Wiring was unreadable and so badly made, compared to all of my 20 guitars, it was probably modified by a newbie like me, but without real care, and it was not working at all.

 So starting from scratch, I bought a pair of x90 (modern ceramic) from Alan Entwistle to test their good reputation (I have also a pair of Seymour Duncan Vintage p90 for next step).

 I’m looking for a wiring diagram and a list of components that would help to reach the potential of pickups without selling my flat :).

 Could you provide a resource?

-Thanks in advance, for your reply as well as for all that work you generously share with us.
+Thanks in advance for your reply as well as for all the work you generously share with us.

 All the best for you and your family in this strange situation.